univert/aclcache/README.md

 - Currently aclcache does not support mix mode compiling (managed module).
 - aclcache is not compatible with [/Zi][ziz7] copmiler switch, it uses [/Z7][ziz7] compiler switch if pdb files is needed.
 However, if you enable genreate pdb files, linker cache's hit rate may be impacted because [/Z7][ziz7] causes the object files generated not deterministic.
 - ACLCACHE_HARDLINK is not very safe for development environment if your build your projects repeastedly or there is a custom step that modifies .obj/binary files.
+- Aclcache may fail to pick up new header files in some rare scenarios.
+Header files that were used by the compiler are recorded, but header files that were not used, but would have been used if they existed, are not.
+So, when aclcache checks if a result can be taken from the cache, it currently can’t check if the existence of a new header file should invalidate the result.

 [ziz7]: https://docs.microsoft.com/en-us/cpp/build/reference/z7-zi-zi-debug-information-format